 Director James Wan took a gamble and took no "upfront" salary for the film and opted for a percentage instead.

-Director James Wan did not intend to make a torture porn film.
-It was not until the sequels got into gear that the films got what he describes as "more explicitly nasty."
+Director James Wan did not intend to make what was later referred to as a torture porn film.
+It was not until the sequels that the films got what he describes as "more explicitly nasty."

 Director James Wan wanted the camera movements to reflect the two main characters' emotions and personality.
 He filmed Dr. Gordon with steady controlled shots and Adam as handheld shots to capture their emotions of the situation.